Kong/kubernetes-ingress-controller/docs/concepts/design.md

 - A [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
   inside Kubernetes is a way to abstract an application that is running on a set of pods.
-  This maps to two object in Kong: Service and Upstream.
+  This maps to two objects in Kong: Service and Upstream.
   The service object in Kong holds the information on the protocol to use to talk to the upstream service and various other protocol specific settings.
 The Upstream object defines load balancing and healthchecking behavior.
-- Pods associated to a Service in Kubernetes map as a Target belonging to the Upstream (the upsteram correspondign to the Kubenrete Service) in Kong.
+- Pods associated to a Service in Kubernetes map as a Target belonging to the Upstream (the upstream corresponding to the Kubernetes Service) in Kong.
 Kong load balances across the Pods of your service.
   This means that all requests flowing through Kong are not directed via kube-proxy but directly to the pod.